huiqing/wrangler/README.txt

  the boundary of the system by giving the list of directories to search for Erlang source files/header files that could be affected by a refactoring.

+------------------------Major changes from wrangler-0.9.3----------

+-- A DSL for composing composite refactorings froom elementary ones.
+-- Consistent refactoring of type specs when a function interface is changed.
+-- A number of bug fixes.

 ------------------------Major changes from Wrangler-0.9.2.4-------- -- A framework for users to compose their own refactoring or